 Two new buttons have appeared: Remove gets rid of the files you've just chosen, and Upload uploads them all to the EBU.
 You can also click on the icons on each file to remove or upload them one by one.

 Casual warning: if you submit multiple files at once, the order that they appear will not necessarily be the order you selected.
-It depends on how quickly our server reads and processes them.
+It depends on how quickly our server reads and parses them.
 This is unlikely to be important, but if you're particular about keeping your session ID numbers sequential, you'll want to check the dates of each box so you know which one to submit first.